Row of cannabis concentrates on a black table

 There are two main methods to extract THC, the other cannabinoids, terpenes, and other plant compounds from cannabis to create a concentrate:

-Solvent-Based Extraction: This method uses solvents like butane, propane, or CO2 to extract the THC and other cannabinoids from the cannabis plant’s resinous glands, known as trichomes.
+Solvent-Based Extraction: This method uses solvents like butane to extract the THC and other cannabinoids from the cannabis plant’s resinous glands, known as trichomes.
 The solvents dissolve the cannabinoids, which are then collected and purified.

 Solventless Extraction: This method doesn’t use any solvents.
 Instead, mechanical processes, such as heat and pressure or ice water extraction, extract the cannabinoids.
 It’s often considered to be more natural and can produce high-quality, flavorful, solventless concentrates.